ALLERGY TESTING AND THERAPY

 Low Dose Allergen, or LDA therapy, is a safe and effective immunotherapy used to treat food allergies, environmental allergies, and autoimmune conditions.
-Injections are typically used for adults, with a sublingual option for children of any age as there are no side effects.
+This is a safe option for children of any age as there are no side effects.

 LDA treatment involves very low dose combinations of allergens along with an enzyme, beta-glucuronidase.
 The critical component of this enzyme is that it attracts specific white blood cells (T-regulator cells) involved in the immune response and makes them pay attention to the allergens included with the enzyme.
 This causes a down-regulation or calming of the reaction of the part of the immune system that was reacting to the allergens in the first place.
 In other words, LDA works to shut off the adverse or allergenic response and positively affect the immune system.
 This is also why it works well for most autoimmune conditions where the body is attacking itself.

 How Does LDA therapy Differ From Conventional Allergy Treatments?